Purpose-driven environmental sustainability

 We steer customers to etickets where available to reduce paper ticket waste, promote rail cards to encourage a modal shift and in the UK and France show customers the CO2 emissions of their chosen journey.
 We are making green data more accessible and transparent on our platform to allow customers to better understand and reduce the carbon impact of their journey and continue to build awareness around the benefits of using rail and coach instead of car or plane.

+We have participated in voluntary offsetting since FY2021.
 For FY23, we have offset our operational greenhouse gas emissions by investing in the Klim Soil Project.
 Klim soils are the second largest carbon sink in the world and hold more carbon than the atmosphere and all plants combined.
 Trainline have purchased removal credits to offset the impact of our Scope 1, 2 and select Scope 3 categories: business travel, waste, water and data centre usage.
 In total, Klim credits contribute to seven Sustainable Development Goals.

 We have a sustainability policy as well as an energy and carbon policy, which you can find here: